Southwell Racecourse

 Welcome to our official guide to Southwell Racecourse.

-We explore this popular and busy all-weather and turf racecourse which hosts racing throughout the entire year.
-We take a look at the course’s history, a guide to the two tracks, the best local hotels, how to get there, and betting guides.
+We explore this popular, busy all-weather and turf racecourse, which hosts racing year-round.
+We take a look at the course’s history, provide a guide to the two tracks, recommend the best local hotels, outline how to get there, and offer betting guides.

-If you are looking for the latest betting tips for Southwell, check out our full guide to Southwell Racecourse tips.
+If you are looking for the latest betting tips for Southwell, check out our complete guide to Southwell Racecourse tips.

 Find out more about Southwell Racecourse today.